Asian Individual Chess Championship

-The Asian Chess Championship is a chess tournament open to all players from Asian chess federations (FIDE zones from 3.1 to 3.8).
+The Asian Individual Chess Championship is a chess tournament open to all players from Asian chess federations (FIDE zones from 3.1 to 3.8).
 It is held with the Swiss system and consists of two divisions, Open and Women's, the latter of which is reserved to female players.
 Both sections determine the Asian champions and qualify a certain number of players for the FIDE World Cup and Women's World Cup.
 The Championship is regulated by the Asian Chess Federation.